 Most full-time postgraduate courses are eligible for DSA funding, including:

 Your course is eligible if you're studying it part time.
-However, the total duration of the course must not last more than twice as long as the full-time equivalent.
+However, the total duration of the course must not be more than twice as long as the full-time equivalent.

 You can't receive DSA student finance while undertaking a paid work placement as part of a sandwich course.